mattnigh/ChatGPT3-Free-Prompt-List/README.md

 Using a prompt framework when creating prompts for ChatGPT.
 Frameworks provides structure and clarity to the prompt creation process.
 It breaks prompt creation process into clear and distinct steps.

-### The CRISPE Prompt Framework:
+### CRISPE Prompt Framework:

-- Clarifying Role: Communicating the role/expertise you want ChatGPT to be/have in its responses.
+- **Clarifying Role:** Communicating the role/expertise you want ChatGPT to be/have in its responses.
-- Insight: Provides ChatGPT with the behind the scenes insight, background, and context to answer the prompt.
+- **Insight:** Provides the behind the scenes insight, background, and context to your request.
-- Statement: What you are asking ChatGPT to do.
+- **Statement:** What you are asking ChatGPT to do.
-- Personality: The style, personality, or manner you want ChatGPT to respond in.
+- **Personality:** The style, personality, or manner you want ChatGPT to respond in.
-- Experiment: Asking ChatGPT to provide multiple examples to you.
+- **Experiment:** Asking ChatGPT to provide multiple examples to you.

 ## How to Build Prompts -> Prompt Framework